ratwolfzero/hopalong_python/README.md

 ### Race Conditions

-Avoiding race conditions typically associated with parallelization techniques like prange, which is generally not applicable for cross-iteration dependencies.
+ Prange, is generally not applicable for cross-iteration dependencies as is the case when calculating the trajectory points.
+A seperate funktion to populate the image array in a parallel loop using prange is possible but leads to race coditions resuklting in incosusten pixel hit rated

 ### Two-Pass Approach